• Nav Social Menu

 teach10pic

-I removed the paper label and then gave the wooden part of the eraser two coats of black paint to resemble a chalkboard.
-I decorated it with some classroom themed stickers and symbols from scrapbooking paper – glued on and sealed with a top coat of Mod Podge.
 I used alphabet stickers to personalize the eraser with the teacher’s name – again giving them a top coat of Mod Podge for protection.
-Combine this with a bundle of coloured chalk (the fun coloured kind was always rare in the schools I worked at!) and you have a great little gift!
-You could even add in a chalk holder – I always appreciated those because not only does the chalk get your hands all dirty but it’s very drying to your skin!
+Combine this with a bundle of colored chalk (the fun colored kind was always rare in the schools I worked at!) and you have a great little gift!

 Reader Interactions